Short URL for this page:

 (Brig‑Gen, Staff — Quartermaster-General, May 15, 1861)

 equipping and supplying the Armies in the field, May 15, 1861, to Aug.
 12, 1866, generally from headquarters at Washington, D. C.; present, but not engaged, at the Battle of Bull Run, July 21, 1861; as Member of Commission to examine the plan and sufficiency of the defenses of Washington city, Oct.
 29 to Dec.
 24, 1862; on Inspection, Aug.
 1863, of Quartermaster's Operations in the Army of the Potomac, — of the Western Armies, Aug., 1863, to Jan., 1864, being particularly employed in providing transportation and supplies for the forces at Chattanooga, Ten., and was present during its investment and bombardment, and engaged in the Battle of Chattanooga, Nov.
 23‑25, 1863; in command of Belle Plain, and Fredericksburg, Va.
-(General Indicates a West Point graduate and gives his Class.Grant's base of supplies), May 16‑18, 1864; on special mission to Bermuda Hundred, Va., May 21‑26, 1864; in Defense of Washington, D. C., commanding brigade of Quartermaster's employees and other troops, forming a division occupying the
+(General Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.Grant's base of supplies), May 16‑18, 1864; on special mission to Bermuda Hundred, Va., May 21‑26, 1864; in Defense of Washington, D. C., commanding brigade of Quartermaster's employees and other troops, forming a division occupying the

 (Bvt.
 Maj.‑General, July 5, 1864,